Jamesits/armbian-embedded/README.md

 # Armbian Embedded

-A build script that generates full-customized read-only Armbian image for your embedded, long-running devices.
+A build script that generates full-customizable read-only Armbian image for your embedded, long-running devices.
 It has the following goals:

 * Small (<200MiB footprint on disk with the default changeset, ~30MiB memory after boot)
 * Simple (No bloatware that comes with Armbian you won't need for a embedded microcontroller)